Philadelphia Public Art @philart.net

 * big standing person wearing a hat, weapons, eagles, horses, olive branches, United States, Pennsylvania and Philadelphia seals

 * The eagles and plaques are by John Massey Rhind.
-The soldier is variously attributed to John Lachmier or Lachmer but is identical to one atop the 1909 West Park monument of the same name and may have been mass produced
+The soldier is variously attributed to John Lachmier or Lachmer.

 * inscription: